Metal–organic biohybrid: Nitric oxide production

+Anti-cancer effects

 Both copper- and silver-containing MOBs were shown to have anti-cancer effect on cells in vitro.
 In the case of possible uses for CuHARS, copper may have a potential role in tumor immunity and for antitumor therapy.
 Since CuHARS are 100% biodegradable under physiological conditions, copper metabolism of CuHARS may have benefits as an approach for treating glioma.